penthium2/salt_pepper/README.md

 ### Usage
 ```
-Usage: salt-pepper [-f SOURCE FILE] [-p PASS ]
+Usage: salt-pepper [-f SOURCE FILE] [-p PASS ] [-t]

 Brute force encrypted file with cipher and pass

 	-f	encrypted source file
+	-t 	test results
 	-p	passphrase
 	-h	display help
 	-v	display version
 ```
 All files are saved in the **FLAGS** directory.

 ### Example
 ```
-./salt-pepper -f salted-file -p "PASSWORD"
+./salt-pepper -f salted-file -p "PASSWORD" -t
 ```
+> The `-t` option allows you to check if a file is in Unicode format.